-The Australian Government recognises that continuous development of skills and knowledge, builds enduring people, countries and professional links, and has the power to influence change.
-As part of the knowledge and professional links opportunities offered, nine Alumni were supported by Australia’s Department of Foreign Affairs and Trade (DFAT) to attend the Investing in African Mining Indaba- which was held in Cape Town South Africa.
+The Australian Government recognises that the continuous development of skills and knowledge builds enduring people, countries and professional links, and has the power to influence change.
+As part of the knowledge and professional links and opportunities offered, nine Alumni were supported by Australia’s Department of Foreign Affairs and Trade (DFAT) to attend the Investing in African Mining Indaba, which was held in Cape Town South Africa.

-The prestigious mining event brings together 6,000 industry leaders including government and business leaders, regulators, experts, and investors in the extractives field convened to forging a sustainable mining industry and deliberating current industry challenges.
+This prestigious mining event brings together 6,000 industry leaders, including government and business leaders, regulators, experts and investors in the Extractives field, and is convened to forge a sustainable mining industry and to deliberate on current industry challenges.

-Events such as the VIP lunch hosted by ENSafrica, Women in Mining breakfast sponsored by AusTrade and South 32, the Mining for Sustainable Development (MSD) Breakfast hosted by Transparency International and key sessions by the World Bank and the International Finance Corporation (IFC) Alumni the opportunity to network with other industry members, collaborate in like-minded roundtables, flag potential investment opportunities, while strengthening the ties between Australia and Africa.
+Events such as the VIP lunch hosted by ENSafrica, the Women in Mining breakfast sponsored by AusTrade and South 32, the Mining for Sustainable Development (MSD) Breakfast hosted by Transparency International, and key sessions by the World Bank and the International Finance Corporation (IFC) gave Alumni the opportunity to network with other industry members, collaborate in like-minded roundtables and flag potential investment opportunities, while strengthening the ties between Australia and Africa.
 Alumni were also able to mingle with key Australian private and diplomatic representatives in the Australia Lounge.

-Mr Njeru,Chief Executive Officer of Kenya Chamber of Mines, participated as a panelist in the Kenya Case Study session, where he spoke about Kenya’s regulatory, geological, exceptional risks and risk management strategies.
-Moses suggests “Issues of shared benefits, corporate social responsibilities and environmental issues among other concerns were identified as key missed opportunities.
-Africa therefore needs to make deliberate efforts to align with the Sustainable Development Goals (SDGs) in mineral governance to ensure that mineral development, whether formal or informal is conducted in a sustainable manner, aimed at improving the people’s lives while encouraging investors to make a return of their investment,”.
+Moses Njeru,Chief Executive Officer of the Kenya Chamber of Mines, participated as a panelist in the Kenya Case Study session, where he spoke about Kenya’s regulatory, geological and risk management strategies.
+Moses suggests: “Issues of shared benefits, corporate social responsibilities and environmental issues, among other concerns, were identified as key missed opportunities.
+Africa therefore needs to make deliberate efforts to align itself with the Sustainable Development Goals (SDGs) in mineral governance to ensure that mineral development, whether formal or informal, is conducted in a sustainable manner, aimed at improving people’s lives, while encouraging investors to make a return on their investment,”.

-Visit the Africa Connect Facebook page where Alumni shared their experience from the Mining Indaba.
+Visit the Africa Connect Facebook page where Alumni shared their experiences from the Mining Indaba.